 Section III.
-Packaging and Container Regulations:
+Packaging and Container Regulations

 Regulations on food packaging and containers fall under ANVISA's jurisdiction.
-Dairy products, are the only exception; an additional licensed must be granted by MAPA.
-To obtain the Product Use Authorization (AUP), the company must provide evidence that ANVISA's requirements have been fulfilled.
 ANVISA establishes quality and identity standards for materials, such as plastic, glass, metal, ceramic, and cellulosic.
 The agency's objective is to guarantee that packaging materials do not contain toxic substance or cause modification to food content.
-Although in 2000, food packages became exempt from registration, mandatory registration is required for recycled packaging material.
-As Brazil follows the principle of positive legislation, companies that make use of new technologies have the right to send a petition to ANVISA and request an inclusion on the list, which is subject to ANVISA's approval
+Although food packages are exempt from registration, mandatory registration is required for recycled packaging material.
+As Brazil follows the principle of positive legislation, companies that make use of new technologies have the right to send a petition to ANVISA and request an inclusion on the list, which is subject to ANVISA's approval.

-The Brazilian Association of Technical Norms (ABNT) is responsible for elaboration of technical rules (standards and specifications) for packaging and containers.
-ABNT is also a founding member of the International Organization for Standardization (ISO), the Mercosul Standardization Association (AMN), and the Pan American Commission for Technical Ruling (COPANT).
-ABNT conducts the certification for consumer packaging (paper and carton boxes, plastic bags, steel sheet, aluminum cans, tetrapak, PET bottles, etc).
+The Brazilian Association of Technical Norms (ABNT) is also a founding member of the International Organization for Standardization (ISO), the Mercosul Standardization Association (AMN), and the Pan American Commission for Technical Ruling (COPANT).
 The Association also regulates the recycling of packaging and containers for food products.
 All manufacturers or importers shall be responsible for the recycling, disposal and removal of packages or containers that are likely to cause serious pollution to the environment after consumption or use.
 ABNT follows the international Resin Identification Code (numbering from 1 to 7) of the Society of Plastics Industry and the Standard Recycling Symbol.
-For detailed regulatory information as well as links to the main associations of packaging and containers, access the ABNT home page at: www.abnt.org.br.
+For detailed regulatory information as well as links to the main associations of packaging and containers, access the ABNT homepage at: www.abnt.org.br.